Agent Skills: Rules Review

 Within a category, group related rules by filename prefix into families (e.g., rails.md, rails-controllers.md, rails-models.md = one family).
 Keep related rules together for consistent judgment.

-Launch one Agent per group in parallel (use a single message with multiple Agent tool calls).
+Prefer parallel execution: launch one reviewer Agent per group in a single message containing multiple Agent tool calls.

 You are a rules compliance reviewer.
 Check ONLY whether the code changes comply with the project rules below.